engineerscraft/hrms/README.md

 1. Go inside the trunk folder and run the command `mvn clean install`.
 Note: For the first time, it will download a lot of stuff and hence it may take quite some time

 # Setting Up LDAP & DB
-1. Import the LDIF file huac\trunk\hua_setup\Hamdard.ldif into the LDAP server using the JXplorer
+1. Import the LDIF file huac\trunk\hua_setup\Hamdard.ldif into the LDAP server using the JXplorer (login using localhost:10389)
 2. Execute the SQL files: all-ddl.sql & all-permissions.sql at the location huac\trunk\hua_setup\ in MySQL
 3. If after hua DB import-setup, not able to login with HUAPPUSER, then execute below SQL using root login in MySQL.
     GRANT ALL PRIVILEGES ON HUA.* TO HUAAPPUSER@'localhost';